UNSW-CEEM/nempy/paper.md

 Electricity markets are a way of co-ordinating the supply of electricity by private firms.
 The NEM is a gross pool spot market that operates on 5 min dispatch basis.
-Described simply, this means all generators wishing to sell electricity must bid into the market every 5 minutes, market clearing proceeds by calculating the cheapest combination of generator dispatch to meet forecast demand at the end of 5 the minute dispatch interval.
+Described simply, this means all generators wishing to sell electricity must bid into the market every 5 minutes, market clearing proceeds by calculating the cheapest combination of generator operating levels to meet forecast demand at the end of 5 the minute dispatch interval.
 The price of electricity is set as the marginal cost of generation, which, under a simple market formulation, would be the cost of the next generation bid to be dispatched if demand for electricity were to increase.
 Real-world formulations require significant additional adjustment in order to manage the technical complexity of securely and reliably operating an electricity grid.
 For example, in the